rstudio/rstudio/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name  : Bug report
+about : Report a bug in RStudio.
+---

 <!--

 RStudio v1.2 is currently available as a preview release, from https://www.rstudio.com/products/rstudio/download/preview/.
 If you are reporting a bug with RStudio v1.1, it would be greatly appreciated if you could check if the issue also reproduces in the preview release before reporting an issue.